evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 - Supplier 1 and Supplier 3 derive most of their revenue from Skincare, indicating specialization in this high-volume category.
 - Supplier 2 and Supplier 4 generate the bulk of their sales through Haircare products.
 - Supplier 5 performs strongest in Cosmetics, possibly reflecting niche strength or premium market positioning.
-- This distribution supports the use of supplier-specific segmentation strategies for optimized marketing, procurement, and logistics.
+- This distribution supports the use of supplier, specific segmentation strategies for optimized marketing, procurement, and logistics.

  ```sql
 WITH ProductRevenue AS (